Last updated on October 21st, 2023 at 09:31 pm

 Vermont does have statewide preemption through constitutional preemption, which means local ordinances cannot impose stricter rules than state laws concerning knives.

 Who Can Buy And Carry A Knife In Vermont?

-There are no age restrictions related specifically to buying and carrying knives.
-However, it is important to note that it is illegal to carry a concealed knife onto the grounds of a state institution, such as a school or courthouse.
-It is also illegal to carry a concealed knife with the intent to harm another person.
-Other than these two restrictions, there are no laws prohibiting the open or concealed carry of knives.
+Vermont does not impose age restrictions on buying and carrying knives, but it’s important to note that carrying a concealed knife onto the grounds of a state institution like a school or courthouse is illegal.
+It’s also against the law to carry a concealed knife with the intent to harm another person.

 Can A Minor Carry A Knife?